masjids-io/limestone/README.md

 To regenerate protos, run `cd proto`, then run `buf generate .`.
 This MUST be done after each proto change.

+## Regenerate swagger docs

+To regenerate the Swagger YAML, run `cd proto`, then run `buf generate .`.
+This MUST be done after each proto change.

+To create the `index.html`` file from the YAML file, first install redoc-cli via:

+`npm install -g redoc-cli`

+Then, run:

+`redoc-cli bundle -o docs/index.html docs/apidocs.swagger.yaml`

 ## Running the server
 To run the server, make sure the relevant environment variables are set; then, run the command: